en-ver/markdownlint-mcp/README.md

 ### Why You'll Love It

-* **Effortless Auto-Fixing**: Automatically corrects most formatting errors the moment you create or modify a Markdown file.
+* **Effortless Auto-Fixing**: When triggered, the `lint` tool automatically corrects most formatting errors in your Markdown files.
 It handles everything from extra spaces to inconsistent list styles, so you don't have to.
 * **Focus on What Matters**: For complex issues that require a human touch (like a heading that needs rephrasing), the server pinpoints the exact problem.
 This lets you focus on creating great content, not on fighting